-Lectures, discussion sections, and review sessions will be in person unless otherwise noted.
+Lectures and review sessions will be in person unless otherwise noted.
+Discussion sections will be remote (see below).
 Because this is a lecture class, minimizing distractions is important.
 Please have respect for your classmates and the instructor by silencing electronic devices, not talking, and minimizing other distracting activities in class.
 Lectures will be recorded and posted on Canvas the same day as the lecture.